12 Biomedical Engineering Summer Programs for High School Students

 Stipend: $2,000 (Daily lunches and a transportation pass are also provided)

-As a participant in this program, you will be matched with one of the labs at Duke University where you will work on a research project under the guidance of a faculty member.
-The program was launched in the biomedical engineering department but has since expanded to other fields like electrical or mechanical engineering.
-Aside from the project, the program also includes social activities, session on college preparation, resume writing workshops and more.
+As a participant in this program, you will be matched with one of the labs at Duke University, where you will work on a research project under the guidance of a faculty member.
+The program was launched in the biomedical engineering department but has since expanded to other fields like electrical and mechanical engineering.
+Aside from the project, the program includes social activities, sessions on college preparation, resume writing workshops, and more.

 Eligibility: Current freshmen, sophomores, and juniors who have a minimum GPA of 2.0